 On the other hand, if your horse finishes second, third etc. you will still receive the place part of the bet.

-One of our best Melbourne Cup tips is to do research before placing any kind of bet.
+One of our best Melbourne Cup tips is to do your research before placing any kind of bet.
 That includes the head-to-head bet.
 Essentially, you pick two horses that take part in the Melbourne Cup and bet on the one you think will finish the race first.

 The Melbourne Cup tips are here to help you out in any way possible, but, ultimately, the decision is yours.
 It all comes down to you knowing your preferences and deciding which betting option is the way to go.

-Melbourne Cup tips – Past Winners
+Melbourne Cup Tips – Past Winners

-One of the crucial Flemington Melbourne Cup tips is the list of the past winners, so you can see whether the favourites of a certain year made actually won the Melbourne Cup – the last horse win win back-to-back Melbourne Cups was Makybe Diva, who won the race three times between 2003 and 2005.
+One of the crucial Flemington Melbourne Cup tips is the list of the past winners, so you can see whether the favourites of a certain year made actually won the Melbourne Cup – the last horse to win back-to-back Melbourne Cups was Makybe Diva, who won the race three times between 2003 and 2005.

 Jockey Kerrin McEvoy is also a man to look for when deciding on your Melbourne Cup fancy – the Australian-based jockey has won two of the last four runnings of the Melbourne Cup and three in total.